-The geophysical survey equipment and wireline logging tools will be operated by qualified personnel, according to the service company which provides the equipment.
+The geophysical survey equipment and wireline logging tools will be operated by trained, qualified, and certified personnel, according to the service company which provides the equipment.
 The subsequent data will be processed and analyzed according to industry standards.
+Examples of these are shown in Attachment 1.